What kind of thinking leads to better outcomes?

 Martin believes that “thinkers who exploit opposing ideas to construct a new solution enjoy a built-in advantage overthinkers who can consider only one model at a time.”

 This is not either/or thinking, it’s using a broad-based education to push past the limits of binary thinking and into new ways of combining things.
 Another of Martin’s books, Opposable Mind: Winning Through Integrative Thinking, defines integrative thinking as:

 The ability to face constructively the tension of opposing ideas and, instead of choosing one at the expense of the other, generate a creative resolution of the tension in the form of a new idea that contains elements of the opposing ideas but is superior to each.

 Martin argues that this type of thinking is both identifiable and learnable.
 Changing how we think is possible.

 What we think is often made up of habits or, as Martin calls them, “repetitive and recurrent units of mental behavior that occur on very short time scales.”
 Most of our mental models and internal stories work by matching patterns — they close off ideas as soon as one fits without attempting to falsify it.

 In an evolutionary context, this makes a lot of sense.
 If you see a lion, you run.
-This is fairly closed.
+This is fairly well established.
 You don’t ask a lot of questions or attempt to discern if the lion is friendly or not.
 Our minds are optimized to think and act quickly.
 This is system one thinking at its evolutionary finest and it’s fairly inexpensive as far as mental habits go.